peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 **Returns:**

 * A suggested name for the file.
-Returns "_" if there is no filename suggested by the content type or content disposition, or if that filename is an empty string.
+Returns the empty string if there is no filename suggested by the content type or content disposition, or if that filename is an empty string.

 ### getFromAddresses
     public final List<NamedAddress> getFromAddresses()